63rd Civil Support Team trains with City of Altus

 |Downloads:

-This work, 63rd Civil Support Team trains with City of Altus [Image 2 of 2], by LTC Geoff Legler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 63rd Civil Support Team trains with City of Altus, by Leanna Maschino, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 63rd Civil Support Team trains with City of Altus